 For a card that comes with an annual fee of just $95, the travel protections that the Chase Sapphire Preferred offers are pretty good…

-The Chase Sapphire Preferred Card can be seen as a “king-maker” card because it turns a number of other good credit cards into truly fantastic, must-have cards.
+The Chase Sapphire Preferred® credit card can be viewed as a “king-maker” card because it turns a number of other good credit cards into truly fantastic, must-have cards.

-In summary, the Chase Sapphire Preferred Card can be paired with a number of no-annual-fee credit cards to offer great all-around earnings for the cardholder (read this review of the Chase Ink Business Cash Card to see how combined with a Sapphire Card, it can earn 5 points/dollar on spending at more places than you may realize.)
+In summary, the Chase Sapphire Preferred® Credit Card can be paired with a number of no-annual-fee credit cards to offer great all-around earnings for the cardholder (read this review of the Chase Ink Business Cash® Card to see how combined with a Sapphire Card, it can earn 5 points/dollar on spending at more places than you may realize.)

-Other Reasons To Like The Chase Sapphire Preferred Card
+Other reasons to love the Chase Sapphire Preferred Card

-- Anecdotally, it’s an easier card to get approved for than the more expensive Chase Sapphire Reserve Card.
+- Anecdotally, it’s an easier card to get approved for than the more expensive Chase Sapphire Reserve® credit card.

 - The fact that the card doesn’t charge foreign transaction fees means that it can be used globally without costing the cardholder anything extra.

-- The DoorDash membership (1 year) that comes with the Chase Sapphire Prefered card means that the delivery service will not charge cardholders a delivery fee and will reduce the service as long as the order being placed is for $12 or more.
+- The DoorDash Dash Pass membership (1 year) that comes with the Chase Sapphire Preferred® Credit Card means that the delivery service will not charge cardholders a delivery fee and will reduce the service as long as the order being placed is for $12 or more.

-The Chase Sapphire Preferred Card offers good earnings on travel and at restaurants worldwide, it comes with a low annual fee, it doesn’t charge foreign transaction fees, it offers cardholders valuable benefits, it grants access to the wonderful world of Ultimate Rewards, and has the power to make other credit cards truly amazing.
-At just $95/year, this is one of the best value cards around.
+The Chase Sapphire Preferred® Credit Card offers great earnings on travel booked through Chase and at restaurants worldwide, it comes with a low annual fee, it doesn’t charge foreign transaction fees, it offers cardholders valuable benefits, it grants access to the wonderful world of Ultimate Rewards, it comes with a valuable welcome bonus, and it has the power to make other credit cards truly amazing.
+At just $95/year, this is undoubtedly one of the best value cards around.